rerun-io/rerun/docs/content/concepts/timelines.md

 ## Timeless data

 The [`rr.log()`](https://ref.rerun.io/docs/python/stable/common/logging_functions/#rerun.log) function has a `timeless=False` default argument.
-If `timeless=True` is used instead, the entity become *timeless*.
+If `static=True` is used instead, the entity become *timeless*.
 Timeless entities belong to all timelines (existing ones, and ones not yet created) and are shown leftmost in the time panel in the viewer.
 This is useful for entities that aren't part of normal data capture, but set the scene for how they are shown.
 For instance, if you are logging cars on a street, perhaps you want to always show a street mesh as part of the scenery, and for that it makes sense for that data to be timeless.